adpozuelo/HDNNP/README.md

 <p> Developer: </p>
         Antonio Díaz Pozuelo (adpozuelo@uoc.edu)

-HDNNP is my UOC's (Universitat Oberta de Catalunya) final project degree (TFG).
+<p> HDNNP is my UOC's (Universitat Oberta de Catalunya) final project degree (TFG). </p>

+<p> HDNNP is a feed forward neural network (FFNN) that calculates the macroscopic properties
+(energy, pressure, conductivity, etc.) of the atom's system.
+It does so as follows: </p>

+		 - It learns from the properties of certain sets of systems of atoms (positions in a time sequence and energy for a given temperature and density).

+		 - It predicts the macroscopic properties of another system of different atoms, under temperature and / or density, to those used for learning.

+<p> There are examples of atom's systems in "data" directorie (50 boxes are included for each temperature data file) </p>

 Requisites
 ==========